 If you’re a smoker and you want to get rid of a cough, then the obvious choice is to quit smoking.No only does smoking damage the cilia in your lungs, making it harder for them to eject phlegm and prevent infections, it also irritates your mouth, your sinuses, your throat, and your bronchial tubes—putting you at risk for something far worse than a cough.
-Your cough will go away when you’re forced to quit during your stay in the chemo ward.
+Your cough will go away when you’re forced to quit during your fight with cancer.

 Acid reflux can cause some people to cough, so it’s a good idea to get this treated as soon as possible.
 Acid reflux can irritate your throat and your sinuses, so when you sleep at night it’s a good idea to keep your head and chest elevated slightly, and to cease eating spicey foods and drinking.
 Treating heartburn with a proton pump inhibitor like Prilosec (OTC) might help you protect your mucous membranes and stop that cough.

 Treating a possible allergy might help you get rid of a cough.Finding the source of your allergies is the first step.
 Could it be your cat, your dog, maybe dust or dust mites?
 Pollen?
 Your physician can do tests to help you identify the source of your allergies.
 After that, it’s a matter of avoiding those things you’re allergic to and possibly taking medication like Claritin, Allegra, or Zyrtec.